|This page is rather stubbly and could use some expansion.|

-The successor to one of the 52 games from Action 52, Cheetahmen II is arguably as bad if not worse than its predecessor.
+The successor to one of the 52 games from Action 52, Cheetahmen II is arguably as bad as—if not worse than—its predecessor.
 This is largely because of its inaccurate collision detection, subpar graphics, and a nasty bug that effectively ends the game at level 4.
 However, it is also notable for its rather good song, which has since been remixed many times.

 Add some rips of the otherwise inaccessible boss and possibly more.

 Copyright 1992 - Active Enterprises Ltd., All rights reserved

 This is scattered several times throughout the game and is slightly different to the actual copyright, which is in graphics form.